Graace-Jiang/RLGJ/StatusReport.md

 ## Iterative Refinement

-After applying the initial mapping, we merged the datasets and identified unmatched industries.
-We then iteratively refined the mapping table by reviewing unmatched cases and updating the mappings.
+Then we iteratively refined the mapping table by looking at the unmatched cases and updating mappings.

-This iterative process significantly reduced the number of unmatched observations.
-After refinement, only one observation remained unmatched due to missing industry information in the source data.
+This iterative process reduced the number of unmatched observations.
+After refinement, there was only one unmatched observation due to lack of industry information in the source data.

 ---

 ## Data Merging

-We merged the firm-level dataset with the Damodaran dataset using the standardized industry labels created in the previous step.
-We performed a left join in Pandas, using the mapped industry column as the primary key.
-This resulted in a combined dataset that includes both firm-specific variables (like Ticker and Payout Ratio) and industry-level net margin benchmarks.
+We then merged the firm-level data set with the Damodaran data set on the standardized industry labels that were created in the previous step.
+This was done by performing a left join in Pandas on the mapped industry column.
+Our combined data set includes both firm-level variables (in this case, Ticker and Payout Ratio) as well as industry-level net margin benchmarks.

 ---